TIY-DC-ME-2016-Spring/ClassInfo/README.md

 ## Pre-Work

 Pre-work covers all the stuff you need to do before class to make sure you’re ready to get going on Day 1.
 We want to be as productive as possible at the kickoff

+## In-Class Info

+This section houses all the materials from class such as PDFs of presentations, quiz answers, and any resources that you'll need for that day's lecture.